Cashless-Vending/remoteled/README.md

 ## Troubleshooting
 - No QR on kiosk:
-  - Check mosquitto is running: `systemctl status mosquitto`
   - Check nginx: `systemctl status nginx`
-  - Verify WebSockets listener `8083` is configured in `/etc/mosquitto/mosquitto.conf`
+  - Verify BLE service is running (Python or Node)
-- Bluetooth won’t power on:
+- Bluetooth won't power on:
   - `rfkill list`, then `sudo rfkill unblock bluetooth && sudo hciconfig hci0 up`
 - Can’t see a deep link in logs:
   - Confirm exactly one BLE service is active (Python OR Node)